This is the second article in our series about “How to become a freelance developer”.

 - Apply to the right types of projects.

-Using these freelance platforms has some clear disadvantages too: lots of competition and hustling, poor support, and high commissions.
+Using these freelance platforms have some clear disadvantages too: lots of competition and hustling, poor support, and high commissions.
 Also, they will always defend the client first, not you.

 If you are wondering about platforms like Fiverr, our recommendation is that you avoid them.
 The quality of the projects you will find there is really low and won’t help your career.